Tarun-015/365_days_coding/Day-84(java-practice)/README.md

 | `ToggleCase.java`              | Toggles uppercase to lowercase and vice versa |
 | `AnagramChecker.java`          | Checks if two strings are anagrams |

----

-## ✅ 1.
-StringPalindromeChecker.java

-### 🔍 Logic:
-- Reverses the string using `StringBuilder`
-- Compares original and reversed version